jpotts/alfresco-developer-series/content/tutorial/tutorial.md

 I am going to use the Alfresco Maven SDK to create projects that will package up my customizations as AMPs (Alfresco Module Packages).
 I will ultimately create two AMPs.
 One AMP is for the Alfresco web application (the "repo" tier) and the other is for the Alfresco Share web application (the "Share" tier).
 Unless you have a good reason to do otherwise, this should be your default approach to packaging and deploying your customizations.

 Normally, your custom content model would use two projects--one for the repo tier AMP and one for the Share tier AMP.
 But, because of how I am structuring this and other tutorials, I'm going to use some extra projects.
-If you follow the entire tutorial you will end up creating four:
+If you follow the entire tutorial you will end up creating four projects:

 * **content-tutorial-repo**: This project creates the repo tier AMP.
 It contains the custom content model declaration.
 You'll create this project in Part 1 of this tutorial.
 * **content-tutorial-share**: This project creates the Share tier AMP.
 It contains the Alfresco Share user interface configuration.
 You'll create this project in Part 2 of this tutorial.